 Faculty and Staff

-Heidy Shinn Slattengren, Principal
+Heidy Shinn Slattengren, Instructional Coach

 Heidy fiercely believes that all students deserve a right to the best education possible.
 Prior to OP, Heidy spent sixteen years in teaching and administration at several high performing charter schools across the country, including KIPP, Rocketship, and Excel Academy.
 With her background in elementary and middle school education, Heidy is eager to lead OP as it continues to grow into a K-12 school over the next decade.
 Heidy earned her B.A. in Psychology and Sociology at Boston University and her M.Ed in Administration, Planning and Social Policy from Harvard University.